FEUTechACMX/acm-app/README.md

 11. **revert:** revert to a commit
 12. **BREAKING CHANGE:** introduces a breaking API change (correlating with [Semantic Versioning](https://semver.org/))

-#### Commit Rules

-1. **NEVER** rebase the `master` branch.
-2. Only rebase on your own branch.
-3. Make use of `git pull --rebase` instead of `git pull`.
-4. Use only `--force-with-lease` if in need to force push.
-5. Make use of `git commit --amend` if you need to edit your commit message.
-6. Make use of `git rebase -i` if you need to modify your commit history.

 ## 🔗 App Links

 1. Web - [FEU Tech ACM-X](https://acmx.vercel.app/)